Diwan Chand Chawla

 Diwan Chand Chawla is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from June 2013 to May 2018.

 Early life and education

 He was born on 14 April 1961 in Sukkur.

 He has done Bachelor of Science from Sindh University.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Muttahida Qaumi Movement on reserved seat for minorities in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Muttahida Qaumi Movement on reserved seat for minorities in the 2013 Pakistani general election.